phoddie/runmod/readme.md

 Host debugging of embedded devices using the Moddable SDK usually runs over a serial connection because serial is fast, reliable, and supported on nearly every microcontroller.
 Although seldom used, the debugging connection may also run over a network socket.
 In this case, the host must know the IP address of the computer running xsbug so that it can initiate a connection to the debug server running in xsbug.

 ### Mod debugging
 This document introduces another approach to debugging, "mod debugging."
 Because a mod is not the first script a host executes, there is no need to connect to the debugger immediately.
-Further, the purpose of `runmod` is a host which can support a browser based IDE.
+Further, the purpose of `runmod` is to be a host that works with only a browser-based IDE.
 Ideally "mod debugging" should support the equivalent of xsbug debugging in the web browser.
 This is challenging because:

 - The implementation of network debugging in the Moddable SDK connects to an xsbug server.
 The web browser does not accept incoming connections, so cannot act as a server.
-- The xsbug protocol sends XML documents over a network socket.
-There is no support in the web browser for general purpose communication over a network socket.
-All communication occurs over a higher level protocol, such as HTTP or WebSocket.
+- In the xsbug protocol, messages are sent as XML documents over a TCP network socket.
+In the web browser, all communication occurs over a higher level protocol such as HTTP and WebSocket.
+There is no support in the web browser for general purpose communication over a plain TCP network socket.

 ### Debugging over WebSocket protocol
 The WebSocket protocol is the obvious candidate to use to carry the xsbug protocol between the host and the browser because it is already bi-directional.
-Additionally, the Moddable SDK already has a WebSocket client and server.
+Additionally, the Moddable SDK has a WebSocket client and server.
 However, the Moddable SDK implementation of WebSocket is written entirely in JavaScript.
-It cannot be used while debugging as execution of scripts is suspended while at a breakpoint.
+It cannot be used while debugging as execution of scripts is suspended while stopped at a breakpoint.
 Reimplementing all of the WebSocket protocol in native code to be used by the debugger is possible, but tedious.

 The solution arrived at is as follows:

-- `runmod` hosts a WebSocket server using the WebSocket JavaScript module in the Moddable SDK.
+- `runmod` hosts a WebSocket server using the WebSocket JavaScript module from the Moddable SDK.
 - The web browser connects to the WebSocket server at any time after the JavaScript virtual machine is running and Wi-Fi network connection has been established.
 - The JavaScript WebSocket server establishes the WebSocket connection, including the upgrade from HTTP to WebSocket and sub-protocol negotiation.
 - Once the handshake is complete, `runmod` detaches the network socket from the WebSocket connection and hands the native lwip socket off to the XS debugging support.